teamforage/forage-android-sdk/README.md

     }
 ```

-By doing this both requests will be executed sequentially.
+In this example, both requests are executed sequentially.
 To run them in parallel, you could use `async`/`await` to launch the `capturePayment` call.

 ## The ForageApiResponse sealed class